Asbestos Removal Cost

 Average Asbestos Removal Cost for Roofing:

-Depending on the complexity of the job, it usually takes 3 weeks
+Depending on the complexity of the job, it usually takes: 3 weeks

 How Much Does It Cost To Remove Asbestos?

-Before we get to the costs involved, let's take a look at what asbestos actually is and why it should be removed...
+Before we get to the costs involved, let's take a look at what asbestos is and why it should be removed...

 How can I find out if our Artex ceilings contain asbestos?